UNC-Libraries/hy-c/README.md

 ```bash
 mutagen-compose up
 ```
-- Go into a bash shell inside the running web container
+- In a new terminal window, in the hy-c directory, run this command in order to go into a bash shell inside the running web container (hy-c-web-1)
 ```bash
 docker compose exec web bash
 ```